totalspectrum/flexprop/samples/shell/README.md

 The host file system is automatically mounted as `/host`.
 The user may then choose to mount either the FAT formatted SD card (as `/sd`) or the littlefs formatted flash drive (as `/flash`).
 Only 6 MB of the flash, starting at the 2 MB mark, is used for the file system, the rest is free for other uses (such as storing boot code).
 If the flash is not properly formatted it will automatically be formatted on mount.

 The ramdisk configuration may be changed by editing shell.c and changing the defines and structs at the top.
 This only matters if the ramdisk is actually used (via `mount /ram`).
+The default is for the 32MB RAM on the P2-EC32MB Edge board.

 Communication with the host PC is done using the 9P file system protocol, running over the serial line.
 This is set to the default baud rate of 230400, which is rather slow.